 A review of the data shows that no radionuclides were detected above 50% of an MCL.
 There is currently no MCL for Radon-222, however EPA has proposed an MCL of 300 pCi/L or an alternate of 4000 pCi/L for community water systems if the State has a program to address the more significant risk from radon in indoor air.
 The EPA received many comments in response to their proposed rule, and promulgation may be delayed.
-There are no Radon-222 result reported for Cambridge Farms.
+Only one Radon-222 result has been reported in Copperfield, but it was well below the lower proposed MCL.